Men of the Lights

-Usually each man was at the lighthouse for six weeks and then on leave for two.
-On island and remote headland lighthouses they might see no one apart from the other keepers and the crew of the relief boat during that time.
+Usually, each man was at the lighthouse for six weeks at a time and then on leave for two.
+On island and remote headland lighthouses (like Clare Island, Loop Head, Valentia Island or Fanad Head) they might see no one but other keepers and the crew of the relief boat during that period.
 Separation from their families was difficult at times.
-At Ballycotton in East Cork, the keepers’ families stood on the quay on the mainland at a certain time each day to wave to their fathers.
+At Ballycotton in East Cork however, the keepers’ families even stood on the quay on the mainland at a certain time each day to wave to their fathers.

-Where conditions permitted the keepers would have a garden and maybe a few chickens.
-Fresh vegetables and eggs were a welcome supplement for a diet that often relied on dried and tinned food.
+Where conditions permitted, the keepers would sometimes have a garden and maybe a few chickens.
+Fresh vegetables and eggs were a welcome addition to a diet that often relied on dried and tinned food.

 Offshore lighthouses would receive a package of fresh food on a ‘relief day’ (when a keeper changed shifts).
-This, of course, was weather dependant.
-Sometimes the relief boat could be delayed for days or even weeks so the men kept a large stock of food at the station just in case.
+This, of course, was weather dependent!
+Sometimes the relief boat could be delayed for days or even weeks, so the men kept a large stock of food at the station just in case.

-There are seventy lighthouses round the coast of Ireland still at work today.
-They stand as testament to these men and their proud and steadfast tradition of service and dedication to safety at sea.
+There are 70 lighthouses around the island of Ireland still at work today.
+Twelve of these are part of Great Lighthouses of Ireland and are dotted around the Irish and Northern Irish coast.
+They stand as testament to these lightkeeping men and their proud, steadfast tradition of service and dedication to safety at sea.